 Our guide JUMPED when he saw this fer-de-lance on the walkway, the most deadly snake in the Americas!
 Two members of our group actually stepped over it.
 More people in Central America are bitten by the fer-de-lance than any other snake.
 They can be aggressive and defensive, can live in close proximity to people and development, and can move fast.
 That's a dangerous recipe!

-After visiting the zoo, I am convinced that I'll NEVER go out into the jungle alone or without a good trail!
+After visiting the zoo, I am convinced that I'll NEVER go out into the jungle alone or without a good, wide trail!

 At the end of a day in Belize, you can rest assured of a beautiful, relaxing sunset.

 Related Posts: Guatemala, Carlsbad Caverns